 Ensuring the Best Possible Care

-The Nursing Home Ombudsman Program is responsible for monitoring the quality of care for residents in long-term care facilities.
-Dedicated volunteers and staff comprise the Nursing Home Ombudsman Program.
-Nursing home ombudsmen are trained and certified by theto participate in nursing home open hearings, research complaints and ensure the best possible care for the residents of long-term facilities throughout the Texoma Region.
+The Long-Term Care Ombudsman Program is responsible for monitoring the quality of care for residents in long-term care facilities.
+Dedicated volunteers and staff comprise the Long-Term Care Ombudsman Program.
+Long-term care home ombudsmen are trained and certified by theto participate in nursing home open hearings, research complaints and ensure the best possible care for the residents of long-term facilities throughout the Texoma Region.

 Supporting the Rights of Residents